BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 end
 {% endhighlight %}

-Although the `ApplicationController` that we have written inherits from the `JR` controller.
+Although the `ApplicationController` that we have written inherits from the `jsonapi-resources` controller.
 This can also be a normal controller that includes a `ActsAsResourceController`.

 In the routes, we are using `jsonapi_resources` method.
 This gives us a lot of useful endpoints.
 For the sake of this example, let's just focus on a posting endpoint and add `only: [:create]`.
 Thus giving:
 {% highlight javascript %}